silnrsi/font-arab-tools/documentation/source/lamalef.md

 While this approach did prevent the lam-alef sequences from having visible kashidas inserted in them, it had a significant negative side effect: it prevented Word from using kashida justification where it _was_ suitable.

 ### Current strategy
-In late 2020 we decided to move away from our existing strategy to one that implementd actual lam-alef ligature glyphs, which of course both fixes the problems and allows applications like Word to use kashida-based justfication.
+In late 2020 we decided to move away from our existing strategy to one that implemented actual lam-alef ligature glyphs, which of course both fixes the problems and allows applications like Word to use kashida-based justfication.
 The status of our transition is as follows:

 * Scheherazade: implemented in v3.000
 * Lateef: implemented in v2.000